Inflectra/rapise-documentation/docs/RVL/Actions.md

     |      | Action        | A Home | DoClick |           |           |            |

-Action with single parameter.
-In RVL each parameter takes one line with *Action*=`Param`.
-However for the 1st param there is an exception.
-It may occupy the same line as `Action` itself:
+Action with a single parameter.
+In RVL, the first parameter can occupy the same line as the `Action` itself.
+Any subsequent parameters must each take a new line with the `Type` set to `Param`:
 === "Screenshot"
     ![Action with single parameter](./img/Actions_ActionParams_SingleParam.png)
 === "Transcript"